fastsitephp/fastsitephp/website/app_data/docs/en/file-encryption-bash.md

 # Value for this Demo: 0ee221ef9e00dfa69efb3b1112bfbb2f

 # Encrypt (creates a new file "crypto_test_10mb.enc")
-# The algorighm 'aes-256-cbc' is used, some systems also support the secure
+# The algorithm 'aes-256-cbc' is used, some systems also support the secure
-# algorighm 'aes-256-ctr' however it will not work on all systems which is
+# algorithm 'aes-256-ctr' however it will not work on all systems which is
 # why [encrypt.sh] only supports 'aes-256-cbc'.
 openssl enc -aes-256-cbc \
     -in crypto_test_10mb \